a6c0424fa083/a_star_algorithm/README.md

 ## Note

-This is not a working project yet.
+This is not a finished project yet.
 There may be some errors and<br />
-the code is not well commented right now.<br />
+the code is neither well commented nor wrote efficient right now.<br />